 The architecture studio Schumetta Inc. from Malibu, CA. creates architectural designs in ArchiCAD, and provides property development analysis and project management services for its clients.
-By using ArchiCAD to create accurate architectural models and 3ds Max to visualize these CAD concepts creates a nice comparison between the two areas.
+By using ArchiCAD for creating accurate architecture plan and models including 3ds Max to visualize these CAD concepts creates a nice comparison between the two areas.
 Many thanks to Schumetta McLendon for contributing to our blog and sharing a few insights into her daily work as architectural designer.

 In the following article she shares a few insights around her work as an architectural designer including use cases for Renderpeople 3D People models to populate her CAD concepts.